SGEU Long-term Disability Plan

-The SGEU Long Term Disability Plan is one of the best plans in Saskatchewan.
+The SGEU Long-term Disability (LTD) Plan is one of the best plans in Saskatchewan.
 Disability benefits are 80% of net pre-disability salary and are non-taxable.
 The SGEU LTD Plan is owned and operated by the SGEU membership and managed by a committee of elected SGEU members.

-SGEU bargaining units vote to join the Plan as a group.
-To find out if your bargaining unit belongs to the SGEU LTD Plan, or to find out how to join, contact Shane Osberg, Director, Disability Management Services, at extension 204, 306-522-8571 in Regina or toll-free at 1-800-667-5221.
+SGEU bargaining units vote to join the plan as a group.
+To find out if your bargaining unit belongs to the SGEU LTD Plan, or to find out how to join, contact us.

 LTD Plan Guide